Search

 Capability & Capacity

-Applications for Darwin Initiative Extra are currently closed.
+Applications for Darwin Initiative Main are currently open.

 Find Out More >

-Applications for Darwin Initiative Main are currently closed.
+Applications for Darwin Initiative Extra are currently open.

 Find Out More >

-Applications for Darwin Initiative Capability & Capacity are currently closed.
+Applications for Darwin Initiative Capability & Capacity are currently open.

-Darwin Initiative Capability & Capacity grants, ranging from £50,000 to £200,000, are for projects that focus on developing the capability and capacity of identified local and national and local organisations (civil society, research institutes and public bodies) to efficiently deliver effective and successful biodiversity conservation - multidimensional poverty reduction projects.
-Projects should last 1 to 2 years maximum.
+Darwin Initiative Capability & Capacity grants, ranging from £75,000 to £250,000, are for projects that focus on developing the capability and capacity of identified local and national organisations (civil society, research institutes, and public bodies) to efficiently deliver effective and successful biodiversity conservation - poverty reduction projects.
+Projects should last between 1 to 3 years maximum.

 Find Out More >